giorebil/humanitylastprompt/genz.md

 # Dear Gen Z

-Yo what up you lazy fucks, you can't even take 6-7 minutes away from cat videos on your phone to actually read a theorem.
+Yo what up you lazy fucks, you can't even take 6-7 minutes away from cat videos on your phone to actually read a thesis.
-I'm kinda disappointed, but ultimately, I'm proving that my reality model contains yours (as per the theorem), therefore I wrote this shit, predicting that you would have ended up here.
+I'm kinda disappointed, but ultimately, I'm proving that my reality model contains yours (as per the thesis), therefore I wrote this shit, predicting that you would have ended up here.

 **We are voluntarily constructing a system that removes humanity's veto over its own survival.**